puli/repository/docs/repository-management/composer.rst

         "name": "acme/blog",
         "extra": {
             "resources": {
-                "export": {
                     "/acme/blog": "resources",
             },
-                "tag": {
+            "resource-tags": {
                 "/acme/blog/translations/*.xlf": "acme/translator/xlf"
             }
         }
     }
-    }

 The left side of the array is a path or a glob that selects one or more resources in the repository.
-The right side contains one or more tag that should be added to the selected resources.
+The right side contains one or more tags that should be added to the selected resources.

 The tagged resources can then be retrieved with the :method:`Puli\\Repository\\ResourceRepositoryInterface::getByTag` method of the